Is There Uber In Istanbul?

 Final Verdict

 Yes, Uber in Istanbul started operating again in 2021.
-There are three types of Uber vehicles you can pick from, and visitors should know what they are getting themselves into.
-Besides Uber, there are also other taxi-hailing apps specific to Turkey.
-Though they might be cheaper, it is often harder to use and drivers are more likely to scam tourists.
+There are several types of Uber vehicles you can pick from, and visitors should know what they are getting themselves into.

 I’m sorry that you encounter this issue, but that is not what our experience is.
 Uber in Turkey is just like Uber in other countries, you see how much you have to pay beforehand, and you pay the driver that amount at the end of your ride.